 - Fatal error: Out of memory.

-This means that your WordPress code needs more memory than the given default value.
-However, fixing the issue is not as complicated as it might seem, and it doesn’t require any technical experience.
+This means that your WordPress code requires more memory than the default value provided.
+However, resolving this problem is simpler than it appears, and it doesn’t demand any technical expertise.

-Read on as this article will explain what the WordPress memory limit is, how to increase it, and why you may find one of the error messages above.
+In this article, we’ll clarify what the WordPress memory limit is, demonstrate how to increase it, and explore why you might encounter one of the error messages mentioned above.

 What Is the WordPress Memory Limit?